A strong customer satisfaction guarantee reverses risk.

 - You don’t have to return the ebook

 - No questions will be asked

 Essentially, Bob has removed every trace of risk.

 But there are no rules, and you can offer any type of guarantee you want.
 For example, a price guarantee.
 This one comes from Best Buy:

 If you sell a product that people must buy in advance of a project, you can reduce risk by guaranteeing they won’t be stuck with leftovers.
 U-Haul does that with moving boxes:

 What are other guarantees you could offer?

-Here’s an odd-ball guarantee: Dan Kennedy has actually guaranteed his sales letters (I don’t know if he’s tried this online).
+Here’s an odd-ball guarantee: Dan Kennedy has actually guaranteed his sales letters.
 In a direct mail piece, he offers a “reward” if you read the entire promotion and feel it was a waste of your time.

 The letter begins like this: